, , ,

 Grow like a pro with your own seed starting station

-A dedicated seed starting platform isn’t required for a great garden, but it sure helps!
-A good seed starting station is self-contained, creates the perfect conditions for seed germination and adjusts those conditions as the seedlings grow and develop.
+A dedicated seed-starting platform isn’t required for a great garden, but it helps!
+A good seed starting station is self-contained, creates the perfect conditions for seed germination, and adjusts those conditions as the seedlings grow and develop.
 You easily control the warmth, moisture, and light in just the right amounts.

-We invested in our initial seed rack almost 25 years ago; it still has most of its original parts and we use it every season.
-A few parts have been replaced or upgraded as needed, but the money spent two decades ago is still paying out, each and every season, and will for the next couple of decades.
+We invested in our initial seed rack almost 25 years ago; it still has most of its original parts, and we use it every season.
+A few parts have been replaced or upgraded as needed, but the money spent two decades ago is still paying out – every season – and will for the next couple of decades.
 That is money well spent!

-Here are three more reasons to seriously consider your own system –
+Here are three more reasons to seriously consider your system –

 1- Get a head-start on your season

 Starting seeds like tomatoes, peppers, and eggplant earlier gives you bigger and stronger transplants than with a seed flat in the window.
-Instead of having a 4 – 6-inch tall seedling you can have a 10-inch tall transplant like you see at the garden center that is robust and more resilient to weather fluctuations.
-An added benefit is earlier harvests as it goes to work sooner than smaller seedlings – as much as a month earlier!
-In very short-season climates a seed starting station is almost required to have vegetables like tomatoes, peppers, and squash that need a longer time to mature.
+Instead of having a 4 – 6-inch tall seedling, you can have a 10-inch tall transplant, as you see at the garden center, which is robust and more resilient to weather fluctuations.
+An added benefit is earlier harvests as they go to work sooner than smaller seedlings – as much as a month earlier!
+In very short-season climates, a seed starting station is almost required to have vegetables like tomatoes, peppers, and squash that need longer to mature.

-A seed starting station has adjustable lighting to grow stronger, more compact seedlings instead of the spindly and weak ones that struggle toward the light in a window.
+A seed starting station has adjustable lighting, so seedlings grow stronger and more compact instead of spindly and weak ones that struggle toward the light in a window.
 The protected environment keeps your young, tender, and delicious seedlings from becoming snacks for critters and insects looking for an easy meal outdoors.

-The station works for both spring and fall or winter gardening – we start our spring seeds in mid- to late February and the fall crops in August for transplanting in early September.
+The station works for spring, fall, or winter gardening—we start our spring seeds in mid-to-late February and the fall crops in August for transplanting in early September.

 2- Dramatically improve your seed germination rates

-Starting seeds becomes so easy, you can start transplants for your friends and neighbors with almost no additional effort, becoming the local garden hero.
+Starting seeds becomes so easy that you can start transplants for your friends and neighbors with almost no additional effort, becoming the local garden hero.

-Lettuce, spinach, baby Swiss chard, and mustard are examples of greens that grow well in little soil and cooler temperatures – making your seed rack the perfect location.
-Just dial the heat down – or turn it off in warmer climates – and keep the lights on with sufficient moisture and you’ll have fresh salads in January, even in Alaska.
+Lettuce, spinach, baby Swiss chard, and mustard are greens that grow well in little soil and cooler temperatures – making your seed rack the perfect location.
+Just dial the heat down – or turn it off in warmer climates – and keep the lights on with sufficient moisture.
+You’ll have fresh salads in January, even in Alaska.

 Another view of the grow rack with seedling trays, heat mats, thermostat, and adjustable lighting.